Skip to main content

 Prospect Hill Historic District Walking Tour

 Prospect Hill was platted in 1893 on a rounded knoll overlooking the town square.
-Homes in the neighborhood date from 1840 to 1936 and unlike most Bloomington neighborhoods, many, along the Rogers Street corridor are architect-designed.Restored Paris Dunning House Prospect Hill created its identity as a neighborhood when it took a stand against the demolition of the Paris Dunning House (above), which had fallen into decay.
-The house was located in the path of the proposed straightening of Third Steet a thoroughfare that would have been built through the center of the property.
+Most homes in the neighborhood date from 1840 to 1936.
+Prospect Hill created its identity as a neighborhood when it took a stand against the demolition of the 1820s Paris Dunning House, which had fallen into decay.
+The house was located in the path of the proposed straightening of Third Steet.
 Bloomington Restorations Inc. Bloomington Restorations, Inc. saved the building in 1984.
 The neighbors banded together to save the surrounding houses, placing their neighborhood on the National Register in 1991 and creating the first local residential historic district that same year.

 West Side Historic District